Julie Benko: Career

 Benko first began her professional acting career in 2008 when she understudied five roles in the national tour of Spring Awakening.
 She later joined the 25th anniversary tour of Les Misérables as an ensemble member and the understudy of Cosette, ultimately taking over the role of Cosette full time.
-Benko has also played multiple Off-Broadway and regional roles, such as Girl in Once and Emily Webb in Our Town.
-From 2015 to 2016, she was the understudy of both Hodel and Chava and covered six other roles in the Broadway production of Fiddler on the Roof.
-In 2017, she won the gold medal at the national American Traditions Vocal Competition in Savannah, Georgia.
+Benko has also played multiple off-Broadway and regional roles, such as Girl in Once and Emily Webb in Our Town.
+From 2015 to 2016, she was the understudy for Hodel and Chava and covered six other roles in the Broadway production of Fiddler on the Roof.

-Benko released her debut jazz album Introducing Julie Benko on October 20, 2017, which includes "Tomorrow Is A Day For You," a song celebrating the legalization of same-sex marriage in the landmark case Obergefell v.
+In 2017, she won the gold medal at the American Traditions Vocal Competition in Savannah, Georgia.
+Benko released her debut jazz album Introducing Julie Benko on October 20, 2017, which includes "Tomorrow Is A Day For You," a song celebrating the legalization of same-sex marriage in the case Obergefell v.
 Hodges.

 Benko made her debut as a director and writer for the short film The Newlywed's Guide to Physical Intimacy in 2020, which is about a Hasidic Jewish couple on their wedding night.
-The film received honorable mentions and awards from the New Faces New Voices Audience Choice Award and the Online New England Film Festival Award.
+The film received an honorable mention from the New Faces New Voices Audience Choice Award and the Audience Award for Comedy from the Online New England Film Festival.

 Benko was the standby for the role of Fanny Brice in the 2022 Broadway revival of Funny Girl, with her first performance on April 29, 2022.
-Starting on August 2, 2022, she became a replacement for Beanie Feldstein following her leave from the show, and became Fanny Brice alternate on September 6, 2022 once Lea Michele took over the role.
-Her performance was met with positive reviews, with The New York Times naming her as the "2022 Breakout Star" for Theatre.
-She was listed as one of Crain's New York Business "2022 40 Under 40", and The New York Sun called her "[t]he Fanny Brice of our time."
+Starting on August 2, 2022, she became a replacement for Beanie Feldstein following Feldstein's exit from the show, and became the Fanny Brice alternate on September 6, 2022, once Lea Michele took over the role.
+Her performance was met with positive reviews, with The New York Times naming her as the breakout star for theatre in 2022.
+She was listed as one of Crain's New York Business's 2022 "40 Under 40" and The New York Sun called her "[t]he Fanny Brice of our time."

 In late 2022, it was announced that Benko would play the role of Ruth Stern in the musical Harmony, which opened November 13, 2023.

 Benko released the song "Start With a Bang" on February 13, 2023, written by Dan Mertzlufft and Kate Leonard with accompaniment by the Broadway Sinfonietta.
-In the episode "The Many Saints of Springfield" in The Simpsons, Benko's name was mentioned on a car.
+Benko was referenced in The Simpsons episode "The Many Saints of Springfield".

-In 2024, Benko took on the title role of Jane Eyre in the Theatre Raleigh chamber version of the 2000 Broadway musical of the same name by composer and lyricist Paul Gordon.
-Also in 2024, Benko was part of the much lauded all-star Carnegie Hall concert production of Stephen Sondheim and James Goldman 1971 musical Follies, with the cast also including Jennifer Holiday, Carolee Carmello, and Norm Lewis.
+In 2024, Benko took on the title role of Jane Eyre in the Theatre Raleigh chamber version of the musical of the same name by Paul Gordon.
+Also in 2024, Benko was part of the Carnegie Hall concert production of Stephen Sondheim and James Goldman's musical Follies.

+Benko played the role of Emma Goldman in Ragtime from January 6 to March 29, 2026.

 Personal life

 Benko is Jewish.
-Benko met musician Jason Yeager at a Starbucks in 2013, and they got married in 2021.
+Benko met musician Jason Yeager in 2013 and they got married in 2021.
 The pair released an album named Hand in Hand in 2022.
 The two have a daughter who was born on November 28, 2024.